p4ulor/Object-Detector-App/docs/README.md

 - Not displaying the whole list of Gemini messages in the chat, but only displaying the latest one
 - Not opening the Achievements screen when clicking on a new achievement notification, but only navigating to the MainActivity
 - Not supporting zooming in with camera
+- Not allowing the user to config the Gemini API model he desires from a dropdown.
+It would be useful since there was a day or 2 where the 2.0 flash model was overloaded and was returning HTTP status 503 (Service Unavailable)

 ### Resources
 - https://github.com/google-ai-edge/mediapipe-samples/tree/main/examples/object_detection/android